-Grant Administration: Northern Michigan University invites applications for the Grace H. Magnaghi Upper Peninsula Research Grant for visiting fellowships to research in residence at the Central Upper Peninsula and Northern Michigan University Archives/Lydia M. Olson Library and other supporting resources in the Upper Peninsula.
-The grant monies are given in order to further scholarly research about the history and culture of the Upper Peninsula of Michigan and to aid the researcher with some of the expenses occurred in this endeavor.
+Northern Michigan University invites applications for the Grace H. Magnaghi Upper Peninsula Research Grant for research at the Central Upper Peninsula and Northern Michigan University Archives/Lydia M. Olson Library and other supporting resources in the Upper Peninsula.
+The grant monies are given in order to further scholarly research about the history and culture of the Upper Peninsula of Michigan and to aid the researcher with some of the expenses incurred in this endeavor.

 The Central Upper Peninsula and Northern Michigan University Archives is a repository for manuscript collections that document the history of the central Upper Peninsula of Michigan and archival records that document the history of Northern Michigan University.
 The Archives also has an online bibliography of the Upper Peninsula entitled “Portals to the Past” (Magnaghi).
 Possible topical research areas include the history of education, the labor movement, politics and government, environmental preservation, religion, linguistics, immigration, literature and culture.

 Applications will be drawn from proposed projects that extensively use the archives and library collections.
 Proposed projects must be scholarly in scope and may include thesis, dissertations, research papers and publications.

 The Grace H. Magnaghi Upper Peninsula Research Grant was established by Grace Magnaghi in 1999, for the support of research on the Upper Peninsula of Michigan.